yym68686/uni-api/README.md

       - AIzaSyAN2k6IRdgw456
       - AIzaSyAN2k6IRdgw789
     model:
-      - gemini-2.5-pro-exp-03-25
+      - gemini-2.5-pro-exp-05-06
       - gemini-2.5-flash-preview-04-17: gemini-2.5-flash # After renaming, the original model name gemini-2.5-flash-preview-04-17 cannot be used, if you want to use the original name, you can add the original name in the model, just add the line below to use the original name
       - gemini-2.5-flash-preview-04-17
-      - gemini-2.5-pro-exp-03-25: gemini-2.5-pro-search # Support to rename models with -search suffix to enable search, use gemini-2.5-pro-search model to request uni-api, it means gemini-2.5-pro model automatically uses Google official search tool.
+      - gemini-2.5-pro-exp-05-06: gemini-2.5-pro-search # To enable search for a model, rename it with the -search suffix and set custom request body parameters for this model in `post_body_parameter_overrides`.
-      - gemini-2.5-flash-preview-04-17: gemini-2.5-flash-think-24576-search # Support to rename models with -search suffix to enable search, and support customizing the inference budget using `-think-number`, can be enabled simultaneously or individually.
+      - gemini-2.5-flash-preview-04-17: gemini-2.5-flash-think-24576-search # To enable search for a model, rename it with the -search suffix and set custom request body parameters for this model in post_body_parameter_overrides.
+Additionally, you can customize the inference budget using -think-number.
+These options can be used together or separately.
       - gemini-2.5-flash-preview-04-17: gemini-2.5-flash-think-0 # Support to rename models with -think-number suffix to enable search, if the number is 0, it means to close the reasoning.
     tools: true
     preferences: